 For example, American Airlines lets you accrue AAdvantage miles on group flights.
 And if you open a new Citi/AAdvantage Platinum Select World Elite Mastercard account to book, you could get 60,000 AAdvantage bonus miles if you spend $3,000 within the first three months.

 Make sure to read the fine print before booking group travel

 Just make sure you’re reading fine print so you don’t shortchange yourself when trying to increase rewards.

-Capital One, for instance, currently has a partnership going with Hotels.com that allows you to earn 10X miles per dollar when you book and pay through the portal with the Captial One Venture Rewards Credit Card or Capital One VentureOne Rewards Credit Card.
+Capital One, for instance, has a partnership going with Hotels.com that allows you to earn 10X miles per dollar when you book and pay through the portal with the Captial One Venture Rewards Credit Card or Capital One VentureOne Rewards Credit Card through Jan.
+31, 2020.
 But, if you look closely on the Hotels.com site, you’ll find that the promotion doesn’t apply to group rates.